Lapis Lazuli: Properties, Facts and Photos

 To create the ultramarine pigment, the lapis stone was crushed into a fine powder and combined with a mixture of resin, wax and other materials to extract the blue colour.
 After grinding in a mortar, the powder was washed with alkaline substances to separate the blue pigment from other minerals in the stone, such as calcite and pyrite.

-The Italian painter Rafael, known for his frescoes in the Vatican, is said to have only used it for the final coat of his paintings.
+The Italian painter Raphael, known for his frescoes in the Vatican, is said to have only used it for the final coat of his paintings.
 It's believed he may have used azurite instead for the base layers because it was cheaper.

 The word 'lapis' comes from Latin for 'stone', while 'lazuli' comes from 'lazulum', from the Arabic word 'lāzaward.'
 'Lāzaward' comes from the Persian 'lājevard.'
 These words all relate to the sky or heaven in reference to the deep blue colour of many lapis stones.